 There are many cultivars, but recent years have seen a definite preference for the round-podded, stringless type.

-Flat-pod cultivars have all but disappeared from seedsmen’s catalogues.
+Flat-pod cultivars have all but disappeared from many seed catalogs.

-Contender: An outstanding stringless cultivar with buff-coloured seed.
+Contender: An outstanding stringless cultivar with buff-colored seed.

 Golden Wax Pod: This cultivar bears well and is reasonably stringless, even when the plants are past their prime.